 Educate employees on coping strategies

-Given that we’ll be indoors and isolated more than usual this winter, making time for self-care is important for everyone.
+Making time for self-care is important for everyone.
 Even more so for those employees who experience a major depressive disorder this time of the year.

 It is crucial that they seek professional help.
 SAD should not be taken lightly.
 Untreated, it can lead to thoughts of self-harm.
 Treatment for SAD includes light therapy, psychotherapy and – when needed – medication.
 Alongside treatment, the following tips may help: